Business Relations

 Relationships of equal partners.

+Partial Superego.
+Different goals but similar means.
+Partners strive for different things but act using some of the same tools.
 First come the arguments, and then, for a while, understanding.

 These relationships share a common approach to work, but the goals differ.
 It's advisable to discuss who is pursuing which goal—while you may align on methods, over time, it can turn out that each person has their own, quite "unexpected" plans.
+This can lead to a feeling that something important was left unsaid, which may cause resentment.

+In Business relationships, both partners share similar temperaments (in terms of reaction speed and action).
+There is an energetic boost, a desire to work actively and achieve results arises.
+This positively affects both social and individual growth.
 They are particularly suitable for project-based or short-term work.
 Also ideal for a reset or shake-up during difficult life situations—these relations add energy and momentum.

 However, it's not advisable to fixate too long on trying to convey your point of view—it won't be effective.
 Over time, competition and grievances may arise, which the partner may not even understand.
 There can also be fatigue from excessive, unnecessary information.

-These relationships remain somewhat unclear, and attempts to reach mutual understanding rarely yield results.
+At the same time, these relationships remain somewhat unclear, and attempts to reach mutual understanding rarely yield results.
 So, it's better to avoid deep discussions about the relationship itself.
 Instead, focus on the effective time spent together, the energy, and the new opportunities that arise when you're around such a partner.

 Purpose: Extreme affairs